Bedford Modern School Boat Club: History

 The boat club is owned by Bedford Modern School with rowing being a major school sport, currently under the control of Mark Bavington.
 The club participates in the Henley Royal Regatta, Henley Women's Regatta, Schools' Head of the River Race, and National Schools' Regatta.
 The boathouse is a three sectioned shared building with Bedford School Boat Club and Bedford Girls' School Rowing Club.

+On 4 May 2022, the boathouse celebrated its 100th anniversary.

 The club has produced multiple British champions.